Thailand Phuket

 The Besavana Phuket building

-The Besavana Phuket building is quite stunning. ©The Besavana Phuket (adlink)
+The Besavana Phuket building is a real looker.
+The heritage building also means no lift, however. ©The Besavana Phuket (adlink)

 Pool at The Besavana Phuket